Tag: framily

 Ruth 1:2–18, 2 Samuel 15:19–37, Matthew 19:16–30

 Something more.
 Something greater than ourselves.
 That kind of thing calls to us very deeply.
-In this modern world, we have a greater amount of to find that “something”.
+In this modern world, we have a greater amount of freedom to find that “something”.
 There is an argument that the only reason that we have that “freedom” is that we have so much more free time and wealth.
-The sad is that as a whole people work far longer hours with less vacation than other places in the world (even many “non-free” countries).
+The sad truth is that as a whole people work far longer hours with less vacation than other places in the world (even many “non-free” countries).

 A recent comparison came out, showing that Americans work far more and fill their lives with far more than serfs did centuries ago.
 Serfs weren’t known to live easy lives, have much wealth, or much freedom, but they did have time.